How do you create a single vision for a brand with no philosophical or physical coherence?

 In 2005, The Dorchester Group, a management mechanism for five hotels owned by the Brunei Investment Agency (BIA), recognised a cross-marketing opportunity by developing a soft-branded hotel management company.

 The new enterprise would leverage the goodwill of each of the Group’s five iconic hotels and generate growth by attracting new hotel management contracts once a credible management capability was established.
 Luxury Branding was approached to mastermind the realisation of this business ambition.

 Our constraints were twofold.
-Having been acquired over time as trophy assets, the portfolio hotels did not demonstrate the philosophical coherence of a single visionary creator nor were they linked by any obvious physical similarities.
-Furthermore, there existed considerable equity existing in each of the property names and the BIA were determined to retain the “Dorchester” name in any restyling of the Group.
-We therefore needed to produce a meaningful form of endorsement brand, which unified and lent greater visibility to the existing properties without compromising their individuality and the integrity of their independent identities.
+The portfolio hotels did not demonstrate the philosophical coherence of a single visionary creator, nor were they linked by any physical similarities.
+Furthermore, there existed considerable equity existing in each of the property names, and the BIA was determined to retain the “Dorchester” name.
+We, therefore, needed to produce a meaningful form of endorsement brand, which unified and lent greater visibility to the existing properties without compromising their individuality and the integrity of their independent identities.